-Section 4.7(4) of the Regulation provides that a reporting issuer does not have to provide comparative financial information when it first becomes a reporting issuer if it complies with specific requirements.
-This exemption may, for example, apply to an issuer that was, before becoming a reporting issuer, a private entity and that is unable to prepare the comparative financial information because it is impracticable to do so.
+Section 4.7(4) of the Instrument provides that a reporting issuer does not have to provide comparative financial information when it first becomes a reporting issuer if it complies with specific requirements.
+Section 4.10(3) of the Instrument provides a similar exemption for comparative financial information for a reverse takeover acquirer.
+These exemptions may, for example, apply to an issuer that was, before becoming a reporting issuer or before the reverse takeover, a private entity and that is unable to prepare the comparative financial information because it is impracticable to do so.